adamdwhite/Openly/README.md

 * Visiting User may:
   * Only view informational content, with prompts to create an Openly account.
-  * Not interact with Registered Users or Openly staff.
+  * Not interact with any Registered Users or Openly Admin.

 * Registration:
   * To authenticate, all users must create a single PROFILE with the following details (all required):
     * email address
     * password
-    * first name
-    * last name
+    * type of account (CLIENT or COUNSELOR)
     * application terms of use agreement

-* ACCOUNT types:
-  * All of the above is required of both users, plus...

   * CLIENT Account:
+    * first name --OPTIONAL
+    * last name --OPTIONAL
-    * age (why we need this...)
+    * age (why we ask for this...) --OPTIONAL
-    * zipcode (why we need this...)
+    * zipcode (why we need this...) --REQUIRED
-    * Alias
+    * Alias (default first Name) --OPTIONAL
+    * Image (default Avatar) --OPTIONAL
-    * CLIENT terms of use agreement
+    * CLIENT terms of use agreement --REQUIRED
-    * payment type _(optional in v.2)_
+    * payment type --REQUIRED (for appointed COUNSELOR)
     * _become a CLIENT LISTENER_

   * COUNSELOR Account:
+    * first name --REQUIRED
+    * last name --REQUIRED
+    * age (why we ask for this...) --OPTIONAL
+    * zipcode (why we ask for this...) --REQUIRED
-      * payment type (to receive payment)
+    * payment type (to receive payment) --REQUIRED
-      * terms of use agreement
+    * COUNSELOR terms of use agreement --REQUIRED
-      * Contract
+    * Professional Contract --REQUIRED
-      * SSN
+    * SSN --REQUIRED
-      * occupation title
+    * occupation title --REQUIRED
-      * license state
+    * license state --REQUIRED

   * ADMINISTRATOR Account:
+    * Are pre-registered with assigned accounts.
     * Certified moderators of the application and its users' adherence to its terms of use.
+    * One ADMIN to one CONVERSATION.

 * All Registered Users may:
   * Update their REGISTRATION details at any time.
-  * Exchange text messages with one COUNSELOR at a time as CLIENT.
+  * Exchange text messages with one COUNSELOR at a time as CLIENT, or vise-versa.
+  * Register as a CLIENT.
-  * Apply to become a COUNSELOR.
+  * Register as a COUNSELOR.
-     * User must verify themelves through additional registration via the PROFILE / ACCOUNT section, and undergo an approval process.
+     * COUNSELORS must be verifies through the ACCOUNT section, and undergo an approval process.

 * _Stretch
   * In summary of the above, there are four types of Users: CLIENTS, CLIENT LISTENERS, and COUNSELORS, and ADMINISTRATORS
   * Become a CLIENT LISTENER, to receive messages sent from CLIENTS.
   * Exchange text messages with one CLIENT LISTENER at a time, as a CLIENT, free of charge._

-* TALKS guidelines:
+* CONVERSATIONS guidelines:
+  * Introductory: CLIENT seeking guidance
+  * CLIENT w COUNSELOR : are initialized by an ADMIN COUNSELOR upon the approval of a CLIENT
-  * Are begun by a CLIENT seeking a COUNSELOR, _or a CLIENT LISTENER_
+  * _or a CLIENT LISTENER_

-  * There are only one each of two different types of conversation possible at any given time between users:
+  * Types of conversation possible at any given time between users:
+    * CLIENT w ADMIN
-    * CLIENT and COUNSELOR.
+    * CLIENT w COUNSELOR, moderated by an ADMIN
-    * _CLIENT and CLIENT LISTENER._
+    * _CLIENT and CLIENT LISTENER, moderated by an ADMIN_

-  * Active TALK may be ended at either time by any party.
-If the talk is discontinued by a _CLIENT LISTENER_ or a COUNSELOR, a reason for discontinuation must be documented.
+  * Active CONVERSATION may be ended at either time by any party.
+  * If the talk is discontinued by an ADMIN, a COUNSELOR, or a _CLIENT LISTENER_, then a reason for discontinuation must be documented.

   * All users are able to report another user for inappropriate behavior, at which point an ADMINISTRATOR will be notified.
     * ADMINISTRATORS may temporarily disable any user's Openly account during the mediation procedure, or permanently as a result of violation(s) of user agreement or contract.